-HOW TO TIE THE DIAMOND KNOT FOR THE ROVER PROGRESS THONG
+HOW TO TIE THE DIAMOND KNOT

 - 1. Lay one of the ends (A) of the thong in a loop shaped as in Fig. 1. - 2.
 Taking up the second end (B) lay it under the loop as in Fig. 2. - 3.
-Weave end (B) over the first cord, under the second, etc., finishing as shown in Fig. 3.
-The knot, still in an unfinished state, is the "Double Carrick Bend." - 4.
+Weave end (B) over the first cord, under the second, etc., finishing as shown in

+- Fig. 3.
+The knot, still in an unfinished state, is the "Double Carrick Bend". - 4.
 Now lead the ends (A and B) in the direction indicated by the dotted lines (making sure beforehand that you have them sufficiently long enough for the purpose), and bring them under the knot and up through the opening (X).
-Bring the two ends together and gradually work up the knot as tightly as possible as shown in Fig. 4.
+Bring the two ends together and gradually work up the knot as tightly as possible.